 8. Consider using a travel agent.

-Another option when booking your flights is to use a travel agent.
+Another option for saving money on airfare is to use a travel agent.
 While travel agents usually don’t get special prices on airfare, they can help you save time and money by doing the legwork for you.
 Additionally, because they are professionals, they may know of ways to save you money that you are unaware of.
 Using a travel agent doesn’t cost you a thing.
-Travel agents can provide you with some much needed customer service that you wouldn’t otherwise get if you booked your trip yourself.
+Plus, travel agents can provide you with some much needed customer service that you wouldn’t otherwise get if you booked your trip yourself.

 9. Use a rewards program that gives you miles for everyday purchases.

 If you know that you will fly at least once a year, sign up for a rewards program which will allow you to earn miles towards future airfare.
-Before you sign up for a rewards program, check out the various ways in which you can earn miles.
-You want to choose a program that will give you miles for everyday purchases.
+Before you sign up, check out the various ways in which you can earn miles.
+Choose a program that will give you miles for everyday purchases.
 These particular programs are the fastest ways to earn the needed miles to use for a free trip.
-We have used American Airlines rewards program for a while.
-In addition to earning miles for flying with American, we can also earn miles for eating at local restaurants.
+We use American Airlines’ rewards program where we can earn miles for eating at local restaurants and making online purchases.
+Check out our other tips to earn airline miles without flying.

-Lastly, if you are going to be getting a new credit card anyways, or are looking to convert your old credit card into a new one, consider getting one with a travel rewards program.
+Lastly, if you are going to be getting a new credit card anyways, consider getting one with a travel rewards program.
 Like I mentioned above, make sure that you go with a rewards credit card that will give you miles for making everyday purchases so you can earn those miles even without traveling.
-We recently got a new travel rewards credit card that gives us miles for every dollar we put on the card, regardless of where we used it.
+We recently got a new travel rewards credit card that gives us miles for every dollar we spend, regardless of where we used it.

 Flying with your family can use up a large portion of your travel budget, but there are ways to reduce the price of those plane tickets.
 These ten tips are some of the easiest ways for saving money on airfare.
-These tips have helped us to save a significant amount of money on airline tickets.
+My family has used these tips to save a significant amount of money on airline tickets.
 I hope they will help you to save on your next trip.
+For more ways to save money on travel, see how to save on rental cars, and hotels, plus check out our practical tips for saving for vacation.
 Happy travels!